threader/AltanOS/Readme.md

 ```

 # TODID:
-* Add logging, eyeballing whats going on here by now is becomming... hard...
+* Add logging, eyeballing whats going on here by now is becomming... hard... (its 2025 mike, add logging you twat you have no idea whats going on anymore)
 * Absolutley stop using NTFS for GIT stuff, now it screwed some .git/ object and corrupted god knows...
  - Why the f* is it so hard to properly unmount the f*ing filesystem when I SHUT DOWN!
 * Read more on this